arshakRz/DDPMs/README.md

 * Soon the code would be available in the form of a library which could be installed using ```pip install``` command.
 * more detail will be added after the first official release

-Here are some results of the code on the MNIST dataset:
+<centre> Here are some results of the code on the MNIST dataset:

 <p align="center">
   <img src="figs/download (2).png"">
 </p>

-This sample is generated without CFG and normal DDPM sampler (1000 steps):
+<centre> This sample is generated without CFG and normal DDPM sampler (1000 steps):

 <p align="center">
   <img src="figs/download (3).png" style="max-width: 270;">